hello-nrfcloud/firmware/docs/architecture.rst

    :local:
    :depth: 2

-This is the firmware that is programmed on the nRF9151 of the Thingy:91 X in the factory.
+The firmware on the nRF9151 SiP of the Thingy:91 X is factory-programmed.
 It showcases the device's functionality if you like to try out the device.
 `nRF Cloud CoAP`_ is used as the cloud solution.